 "You may well say that, sir-but our night scenes far exceed those of the day.
 You would think they were incarnate devils; singing, drinking, dancing, shouting and cutting antics that would surprise the leader of a circus.
 They have no shame-are under no restraint-nobody knows them here, and they think they can speak and act as they please; and they are such thieves that they rob one another of the little they possess.
 The healthy actually run the risk of taking the cholera by robbing the sick.
-If you have not hired one or two stout, honest fellows from among your fellow-passengers to guard your clothes while they are a sad set, sir, a sad set.
-We could, perhaps, manage the men; but the women, sir !-the women !
+If you have not hired one or two stout, honest fellows from among your fellow-passengers to guard your clothes while they are drying, you will never see half of They are a sad set, sir, a sad set.
+We could, them again. perhaps, manage the men; but the women, sir !---the women!
 Oh, sir !"